-While we love that the SF-T7515 comes with 12 program workouts, they are not shown on the console or the display, so you need to keep the manual at hand for reference.
+While we love that the SF-T7515 comes with 12 workouts, they are not shown on the console or the display, so you need to keep the manual on hand for reference.
 The programs are also mostly on the slower side and geared more towards walking than running.
-We also found the belt's 16.5-inch width to be a bit narrow, and a careful, attentive approach was required to not catch the side rails while running.
+We found the belt's 16.5-inch width to be a bit narrow, and a careful, attentive approach was required to not catch the side rails while running.
 The 8 mph top speed will probably be adequate for most users, but super fit runners or those looking to push their limits may be left wanting.

 The Goplus SuperFit is an impressively compact and convenient 2 in 1 treadmill.
 It can be used with the handrail folded down as a walking treadmill or in the upright position as a jogging treadmill.
-In walk mode, it has a speed range of 1-4 km/h, and can be used anywhere, including under a desk in your home office.
+In walk mode, it has a speed range of 1-4 km/h and can be used anywhere, including under a desk in your home office.
 In run mode, the speed range increases up to 1-12 km/h (7.5 mph max), making it suitable for moderate running speeds.
-The handrail has a quick release lever, making it easy to switch between modes.
+The handrail has a quick-release lever, so it's easy to switch between modes.
 When the handrail is folded down, the SuperFit is very slim and small, and it can easily be stored under a couch, bed, or in a closet when not in use.
 Its integrated transport wheels and smaller size and weight also make it easier to move around than the competition.
-It has a small LED screen at the front of the tread belt that displays time, distance, speed, and calories burned.
+Its small LED screen at the front of the tread belt displays time, distance, speed, and calories burned.
 There are no controls on the handrail; instead, it uses a small handheld remote to change speed and start/stop a workout.
 It also has a small Bluetooth speaker and a phone holder so you can listen to music while you exercise.
-Despite its diminutive size, the SuperFit has a weight limit of 265 lbs.
+Despite its diminutive size, the SuperFit has a higher weight limit of 265 lbs.